Multnomah County SNAP (food stamps) Questions and Answers

 Can non-citizens be eligible for SNAP?

-Immigrants that are eligible based on their immigration status must also meet the other SNAP eligibility requirements, like the income guidelines.
+Immigrants who are eligible based on their immigration status must also meet the other SNAP eligibility requirements, like the income guidelines.

 I am not eligible due to my immigration status, but my children might be eligible.
 Can I apply for SNAP benefits for them?
 Do I include myself in the SNAP application?